-Fall, Winter, and Spring parties may be held at various times throughout the year.
-Parents who do not want their child to participate in these parties should notify their child's homeroom teacher or the principal's office.
+Fall, Winter, and Spring parties are held at various times throughout the year.
+Parents who do not want their child to participate in these parties should notify their child's teacher or the principal's office.
 A written request is preferred.